open-domains/register/README.md

 *Domains used for illegal purposes will be removed and permanently banned.
 Please, provide a clear description of your resource in the pull request.*

-### Why?

-First of all, I want to answer one important question - "Why are you giving out domains for free?".
-Because sometimes I need domains for my pet projects, and instead of buying new domains every time, I decided to buy one for everyone, and use subdomains.
-And why not share them with the community?

 #### Credits
 The CI which this service uses is forked from [here](https://github.com/tarampampam/free-domains).